25% of Canadians experience loss at some point in their expectant journeys.

 - Online access to resources, learning modules, and continuing education

-- Collaborations that facilitate important conversations about infant and maternal loss across Canada
+- Collaborations that facilitate important conversations about infant and maternal loss around the world

 - No annual membership or renewal fees